Why Remote Sales Doesn’t Work

 Add Dan Pink’s thinking on the power of intrinsic motivation and autonomy to exploding connectivity and you get the perfect recipe for rapidly rising interest in telecommuting.
 Inside sales is burgeoning, but the organization of the future is dispersed.
 More sales pros will be working from behind a desk but those desks could be anywhere.

 There’s no better way to see how widely this thinking has spread and how deeply it’s been internalized than to look at the response to Marissa Mayer’s decision to bring teleworking Yahooers back to the office.
-Eventually there was some sober minded considerations of why she may not be totally insane, but the kneejerk reaction was one giant collective groan.
+Eventually, there were some sober-minded considerations of why she may not be totally insane, but the kneejerk reaction was one giant collective groan.

 But not Jim Kreller.
 Currently the senior VP of sales operations at Chicago-based tag management startup BrightTag, Kreller had a contrarian take on Mayer’s move: “My immediate reaction to that was ‘Great idea.
 Great job.
 That’s what you need to do with that organization.’”

 Why was Kreller’s response so out of step with most observers?
 Because Kreller has a fairly unfashionable attitude towards telecommuting in general.
 Remote work makes for good thought pieces in the media and it may even be appropriate for some companies, but Kreller feels hype has overtaken reality when it comes to teleworking, particularly for sales teams at startups

 With few exceptions, BrightTag asks all its employees to report into the office most days.
 There’s enough flexibility to work from home now and again, but most days the company expects to see you at headquarters.
 From his perch atop the sales team, Kreller sees this preference for showing up as largely positive.